bettyzhu912/2025-CAS-RPM-NN-GenAI-Workshop/README.md

 This notebook uses an OpenAI-based approach for simplicity.
 Given the low token usage, it should only cost a few cents to run.

+### Shared API Key:

+We will share a token with you to use for duration of the workshop.

+### Personal API Key:

+If you'd like to rerun this notebook on your own, follow these steps:

 - If you're new to the OpenAI API, [sign up for an account](https://platform.openai.com/signup).
 - Follow the [Quickstart](https://platform.openai.com/docs/quickstart) to retrieve your API key.